-Like Myers Hall immediately to the west, it was organized to provide religious, educational and cultural support to university students.
-It had an auditorium and stage; a chapel; meeting and recreation rooms; lounges; a kitchen; offices; and a three-bedroom apartment for a resident director.
+Like Myers Hall immediately to the west, it was organized to provide religious, educational and cultural support to students.
+It had an auditorium and stage, a chapel, meeting and recreation rooms, lounges, a kitchen, offices, and a three-bedroom apartment for the resident director.
 In the late 1960s it was also used for design studios, art classes, and faculty and staff offices.

-In 1972 the building and grounds were renovated and opened in August as the Hilltop Child Development Center; this day-care center was a direct response to demands by activists for better support services for women faculty, staff, and students.
+In 1972 the building and grounds were renovated and opened in August as the Hilltop Child Development Center.
+This day-care center was a direct response to activists' demands for better support services for women faculty, staff, and students.

 Now Marketing Communications, it is part of the Office of Public Affairs, established in 2011.
-Its editorial, creative, digital media and interactive media services provide viewbooks, brochures and newsletters; faculty/staff publications; the university calendar; and university Web design and features.
+Its editorial, creative, digital media and interactive media services provide viewbooks, brochures and newsletters, and the Commencement program; faculty/staff publications; the university calendar; and university Web design and features.

 News & Media Relations, also part of Public Affairs and housed in Strong Hall, provides news and feature stories, photographs, and video and audio reports to newspapers and radio and TV stations.